pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Version bumping, ✅ , Hatch supports you bumping the version of your package using standard semantic version terms patch; minor; major
 Follows current packaging standards,✅,Hatch supports current packaging standards for adding metadata to the **pyproject.toml** file.
 Install your package in editable mode,✅,Hatch supports installing your package in editable mode. **TODO: add info - does it support this and what does that look like? i think it does it when you create an envt??**
-Build your SDist and wheel distributions,✅, Hatch will build the SDist and wheel distributions ✨Matrix environment creation to support testing across Python versions✨,✅, The matrix environment creation is a feature that is unique to Hatch in the packaging ecosystem.
+Build your sdist and wheel distributions,✅, Hatch will build the sdist and wheel distributions ✨Matrix environment creation to support testing across Python versions✨,✅, The matrix environment creation is a feature that is unique to Hatch in the packaging ecosystem.
 This feature is useful if you wish to test your package locally across Python versions (instead of using a tool such as tox).
 ✨[Nox / MAKEFILE like functionality](https://hatch.pypa.io/latest/environment/#selection)✨, ✅, This feature is also unique to Hatch.
 This functionality allows you to create workflows in the **pyproject.toml** configuration to do things like serve docs locally and clean your package build directory.
 This means you may have one less tool in your build workflow.
 ✨A flexible build backend: **hatchling**✨, ✅, **The hatchling build back-end offered by the maintainer of Hatch allows developers to easily build plugins to support custom build steps when packaging.

 ```

-_** There is some argument about this approach placing a burden on maintainers to create a custom build system.
+_\*\* There is some argument about this approach placing a burden on maintainers to create a custom build system.
 But others appreciate the flexibility_

 <!-- QUESTION: Does hatch allow you to use other envt managers like conda?? i don't see that it does
 so it might be similar to Poetry in that regard -->